haleboat/haleboat-pokedex-api/README.md

   - mongoDB
     - Populating a mongoDB collection with the data from API as there is alot of fluff in the API that I initially didn't care about.
     - Rebuilding an already accesible 'collection' of sorts through the already provided API is kind of like re-inventing the wheel and redundant.
+- Build with React
+  - Though I havn't dipped my toes into React yet, it is something I'd really like to learn.
+- Build with Vue
+  - Again, same with React.